-The Group estimates that, in addition to the amount that has been paid or committed to be paid in cases settled or to be settled through its complaints handling process, it will have to pay out a further sum of approximately HK\$3,108 million under the Repurchase Scheme and the voluntary offer to customers who have previously settled with the Group.
-The Group will need to make provisions in the second half of the year for the above Repurchase Scheme and voluntary offer in accordance with its accounting policies taking into account the estimated aggregate amount paid and payable of HK\$3,626 million, the provision already made of HK\$867 million and the net amount which is recoverable from the Lehman Brothers Minibonds.
-At present, the net amount which is recoverable from the Lehman Brothers Minibonds is uncertain.
+The Group will need to make provisions in the second half of the year for the above Repurchase Scheme and voluntary offer in accordance with its accounting policies taking into account the estimated aggregate amount paid and payable of HK\$3,626 million, the provision already made of HK\$867 million as at 30 June 2009 and the net amount which is recoverable from the Lehman Brothers Minibonds.
+At present, the additional provision cannot be estimated reliably as the net amount which is recoverable from the Lehman Brothers from the Lehman Brothers Minibonds is uncertain.